o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/setup/installer.md

 ],
 ```

-Go to the O3DE editor.
+Go to the O3DE Editor.
 Find your project and select “Configure Gems”.

 ![](/images/user-guide/gems/kythera-ai/existing-editorConfigureGem.png)